StarDropInc/chess-alpha-zero/readme.md

 ### Reinforcement Learning

-This AlphaGo Zero implementation consists of three worker `self`, `opt` and `eval`.
+This AlphaZero implementation consists of two workers, `self` and `opt`.

-* `self` is Self-Play to generate training data by self-play using BestModel.
+* `self` plays the newest model against itself to generate self-play data for use in training.
-* `opt` is Trainer to train model, and generate next-generation models.
-* `eval` is Evaluator to evaluate whether the next-generation model is better than BestModel.
-If better, replace BestModel.
+* `opt` trains the existing model to create further new models, using the most recent self-play data.

 ### Evaluation

+Evaluation options are provided by `eval` and `gui`.

+* `eval` automatically tests the newest model by playing it against an older model (whose age can be specified).
-For evaluation, you can play chess with the BestModel.
+* `gui` allows you to personally play against the newest model.

-* `play_gui` is Play Game vs BestModel using ASCII character encoding.

 Data
 -----

-* `data/model/model_best_*`: BestModel.
+* `data/model/model_*`: newest model.
-* `data/model/next_generation/*`: next-generation models.
+* `data/model/old_models/*`: archived old models.
 * `data/play_data/play_*.json`: generated training data.
 * `logs/main.log`: log file.

-If you want to train the model from the beginning, delete the above directories.
+If you want to train a model from scratch, delete the above directories.

 How to use
 ==========